 Jeff brings years of in-house HR and organizational development experience to Instructure, having worked for companies like Shell Oil Company, Amoco Oil, and Novell.
 Jeff holds an M.B.A. degree with an emphasis in organizational behavior from Brigham Young University.
 Not surprisingly, Jeff digs living in Utah, where outdoor sports enthusiasts go to get serious.

 Before becoming one of Instructure’s founding fathers in 2008, Brian already knew he wanted to build a better learning management system.
 His first step was a “product validation tour” of 17 colleges and universities to find out what faculty and students really wanted in an LMS.
 He went like a modern day Paul Revere in a Geo Metro with no air conditioning, shouting, “An open, elegant, easy-to-use solution is coming!”
 This legendary tour laid the groundwork for the open, elegant, easy-to-use solution we know today as Canvas.
-As Chief Learning Officer, Brian keeps the development of Canvas in line with his founding vision.
-He makes sure the company is building the best learning platform for the present—and for the future.

 While earning his B.S. and M.S. degrees in computer science at Brigham Young University, Brian did extensive research in technology usability, which has shaped his approach to building Canvas.
 Before dedicating his creative genius to opening education with technology, young Brian built and sold floppy disk versions of RPG video games by mail.